Kurt Detlev Möller: Life

 War broke out in September 1939 and Möller joined the army.
 Nirrnheim resumed his responsibilities at the "Association for Hamburg History", though the association appears to have been pretty inactive till 1945.
 That year Nirrnheim died a couple of days after his eightieth birthday, and Möller returned from the war to Hamburg, resuming his duties both at the Hamburg History Association and as a senior member of the management team at the city archives.
-In 1948 he was appointed as director (head) of the Hamburg City Archives Service in succession to Heinrich Reincke.
+In 1948, he was appointed as director (head) of the Hamburg City Archives Service in succession to Heinrich Reincke.
 He took office on 1 January 1948, but was then sent on leave early in February 1948, facing the prospect of dismissal.

-Early in 1948 it became known that Möller had been a member of the National Socialist Party since 1937.
+Early in 1948, it became known that Möller had been a member of the National Socialist Party since 1937.
 A history of Hamburg during the final part of the war, of which lengthy extracts from the pre-publication edition had been appearing in the press for several months, now became controversial.
 Two things attracted particular criticism: a succession of highly positive comments that Möller included concerning the city's Nazi-era Gauleiter, Karl Kaufmann (1900–1969).
 The other was a confident assertion that intensive British bombing of Hamburg during 1943 had done nothing to dent civilian morale.
-This carried uncomfortably close echoes of the speeches transmitted by Joseph Goebbels back in 1943 and was in sharp contrast to the experiences of those made homeless, as well as of friends and relatives of the (estimated) 42,000 people killed in the deadly fire storms through the streets and other destruction generated by those air raids.
+This carried uncomfortably close echoes of the speeches transmitted by Joseph Goebbels back in 1943 and was in sharp contrast to the experiences of those made homeless, as well as of friends and relatives of the (estimated) 42,000 people killed in the deadly firestorms through the streets and other destruction generated by those air raids.
 Further criticism arose over pro-Hitler comments (which at the time had gone largely unremarked, being presumably relatively mainstream) in the longer history of Hamburg that Möller had produced in 1939 to celebrate the centenary of the "Association for Hamburg History".
 Antisemitic comments included in lectures that Möller had delivered in 1937 resurfaced.
 In 1949 the city's mayor, Max Brauer, suspended the archivist.
 In the event the suspension was not permanent, however, since Möller successfully launched a court challenge to the mayor's decision, receiving his directorship of the City Archives Service back in 1951.
 The post was confirmed five years later on 1 January 1956.
 However, Kurt Detlev Möller died in Hamburg on 21 November 1957.